dsreddy99/stash/docs/concepts/crds/restoresession.md

     phase: Succeeded
 ```

-Here, we are going to describe some important sections of `RestoreSession` CRD.
+Here, we are going to describe some important sections of `RestoreSession` crd.

 ### RestoreSession `Spec` Section

-RestoreSession object holds following fields in `.spec` section.
+RestoreSession object holds the following fields in `.spec` section.

 #### spec.repository

-`spec.repository.name` indicates the `Repository` crd name that holds necessary backend information where backed up data has been stored.
+`spec.repository.name` indicates the `Repository` crd name that holds necessary backend information where backed up data will be stored.

 #### spec.task

-`spec.task` specifies the name and parameters of `Task` template to use to restore the target data.
+`spec.task` specifies the name and parameters of the `Task` template to use to restore the target data.

 - **spec.task.name:** `spec.task.name` indicates the name of the [Task](/docs/concepts/crds/task.md) template to use for this restore process.
 - **spec.task.params:** `spec.task.params` is an array of custom parameters to use to configure the task.

 > `spec.task` section is not necessary for restoring workload data (i.e. Deployment, DaemonSet, StatefulSet etc.).
-However, it is necessary for restoring database and stand alone PVC.
+However, it is necessary for restoring database and stand-alone PVC.

 #### spec.target

 `spec.target` field indicates the target where data will be restored.
 This section consist of following fields:

-- **spec.target.ref :** `spec.target.ref` refers to restore target.
+- **spec.target.ref :** `spec.target.ref` refers to the restore target.
 You have to specify `apiVersion`, `kind` and `name` of the target.
-Stash will use these information to inject `init-container` or to create restore job.
+Stash will use this information to inject an `init-container` or to create a restore job.

-- **spec.target.volumeMounts :** `spec.target.volumeMounts` list of volumes and their `mountPath` where data will be restored.
-Stash will mount these volumes inside `init-container` or restore job.
+- **spec.target.volumeMounts :** `spec.target.volumeMounts` list of volumes and their `mountPath` where the data will be restored.
+Stash will mount these volumes inside the `init-container` or restore job.

 #### spec.rules

 `spec.rules` is an array of restore rule that specifies how Stash should restore in an individual host.
-For example, Stash run restore process in all pod's of a StatefulSet.
+For example, Stash runs restore process in all pod's of a StatefulSet.
 You can configure this `spec.rules` section to control which data will be restored into which pod.

-Each restore rule has following fields:
+Each restore rule has the following fields:

 - **subjects :** `subjects` field contains a list of host name who are subject to this rule.
-If `subjects` field is kept empty, it indicates that this rules is applicable to all hosts.
-In the sample YAML of `RestoreSession` given above, the first rule is applicable to `host-3` and `host-4` only and the second rule is applicable to all hosts.
+If `subjects` field is kept empty, it indicates that this rule is applicable to all hosts.
+In the sample `RestoreSession` given above, the first rule is applicable to `host-3` and `host-4` only and the second rule is applicable to all hosts.
 - **sourceHost :** `sourceHost` specifies the name of host whose backup data will be restored by this rule.
 In the sample `RestoreSession`, the first rule specify that backed up data of `host-0` (i.e. `pod-0` of old StatefulSet) will be restored into `host-3` and `host-4` (i.e. `pod-3` and `pod-4` of new StatefulSet).
-If you keep `sourceHost` field empty as shown as second rule of the sample, data from similar backup host will be restored on the respective restore host.
+If you keep `sourceHost` field empty as the second rule of the sample, data from a similar backup host will be restored on the respective restore host.
 Which means, backup data of `host-0` will be restored into `host-0`, backup data of `host-1` will be restored into `host-1` and so on.
 - **paths :** `paths` specifies a list of directories that will be restored into the hosts who are subject to this rule.
 - **snapshots :** `snapshots` specifies the list of snapshots that will be restored into the hosts who are subject to this rule.

-Note that, if you specify `snapshots` section, you don't have to specify `paths` section because each snapshot contains backup data of only one directory.
-Thus, if you specify both `paths` and `snapshots` and if a path does not present in the specified snapshot then restore process will fail.
+  >Note that, if you specify `snapshots` section, you don't have to specify `paths` section because each snapshot contains backup data of only one directory.
+Thus, if you specify both `paths` and `snapshots` and if a path does not exist in the specified snapshot then restore process will fail.

-When restore process run in a host, it starts matching rules from the beginning.
-When a rule match, it immediately take backup according to that rule and completes it's backup process.
-No further further rules are checked.
+When the restore process runs in a host, it starts matching rules from the beginning.
+When a rule is matched, it immediately takes backup according to that rule and completes it's backup process.
+No further rules are checked.
 So, if your rule section has multiple matching rules for a host, only the first matching rule will be applied to restore for this host.

 #### spec.runtimeSettings